rsksmart/docs-style-guide/README.md

    export VALE_STYLES_PATH=~/docs-style-guide/styles
    ```

-Note: Setting the environment variables in this way makes them available for your current terminal session only, and when you close the terminal the variables no longer exist.
-For that reason, you need to add these variables to your `.bash_profile` file (or `.bashrc`, `.zshrc`, depending on your environment).
+Note: Setting the environment variables using the method makes them available for the current terminal session only, if the terminal is closed, the variables no longer exist.
+You would need to add these variables to your `.bash_profile` file or (`.bashrc`, `.zshrc`), depending on your environment.

    ```shell
     echo "export VALE_CONFIG_PATH=~/docs-style-guide/vale.ini" >> .bash_profile